ivanskodje-godotengine/godot-plugin-calendar-button/README.md

-# Calendar Button Plugin for Godot Engine
+# Calendar Button Plugin for Godot Engine v3.01 stable
 ![](icon.png)

 This will add a CalendarButton node that allows you to easily select a date without having to do all the work of creating your own Calendar and Date classes.